krissingl/clockAndGreeting/README.md

 You can run the app on your local machine by following the instructions below.

-##### Step One: Git the Repo
+### Step One: Git the Repo

 1. Clone this repository to your local machine and open it in your code editor.

-##### Step Two: Download the Packages and add API key
+### Step Two: Download the Packages and add API key

-1. Run the following command in the root directory's terminal to download the correct packages for the app
+1. Run the following command in the root directory's terminal to download the needed packages
     ```
     npm install
     ```
 2. The Open Weather API requires an API key to access their endpoints.
 First, follow the documentation [HERE](https://home.openweathermap.org/users/sign_up) to sign up and get your own free API key
-3. Once you have you API key you must create a config folder in the root directory of the app to hold your API key.
+3. Once you have your API key you must create a config folder in the root directory to hold that key.
-4. Within your config folder create an weatherAPIkey.js file and add the following code:
+4. Within your config folder create a file named 'weatherAPIkey.js' and within it add the following code:
     ```
     const WEATHER_API_KEY = 'YOUR_API_KEY_FROM_OPEN_WEATHER';
     export default WEATHER_API_KEY;